Merchant Marines and Asbestos Exposure

 Strong Legal Rights

 The Jones Act gives merchant marines more favorable legal rights than standard workers’ compensation.
-An experienced maritime attorney can maximize compensation.
+A maritime trial lawyer can identify the full set of recoveries.